 PFA studies are reported to optimise the hadron calorimeter in the SiD detector.
-It was found that an absorber of steel or copper gives better resolution than one of tungsten or lead and that a hadron calorimeter thickness greater than 5λ is desirable.
-This specific feedback is important and will likely be a leading effort in the horizontal working group on PFA jet energy measurement.
+It was found that an absorber of steel or copper gives better resolution than one of tungsten or lead and that a hadron calorimeter thickness considerably greater than $5\lambda$ is desirable.
+This specific feedback is important and will likely be a leading effort in the working group on PFA jet energy measurement.

 The SiD group pursues for the ECAL a silicon-tungsten calorimeter very similar to CALICE.
 The major difference is the readout chip.
 SiD develops a CMOS chip, called KPiX, for the readout of 1024 channels with bunch tagging capability.
 The KPiX chip will be integrated in the sensor planes allowing a minimal gap size important for a small Moliere radius.
-Prototypes of the KPiX chip exist and the tests so far are promising to reach the goal for linearity and dynamic range.
-Larger scale tests on sensors planes to quantify e.g. effects of stray-capacitance, cross-talk and stability are regarded to be mandatory.
+Prototypes of the KPiX chip are under development and the tests so far are promising to reach the goal for linearity and dynamic range.
+Larger scale tests on sensors planes to quantify e.g. effects of stray-capacitances, control signals on top of the sensors and cross-talk and stability are regarded to be mandatory.

 All the comments made for the silicon-tungsten ECAL of CALICE hold also for the SiD ECAL.
 The HCAL activities of SiD are part of CALICE.